What is Retainage in Accounting

 For certain types of construction projects, customers might require you to hold back a certain percent of your total invoice or of each invoice (invoicing only for only a portion of the contract price) until you’ve completed the job satisfactorily.
 After the job is complete and it’s agreed that you can collect the remaining percentage, you then create an invoice to the customer for the balance.

-The procedure described here for handling retainage in Total Office Manager will not only help you track who owes your for retention, but also track how much they owe.
+The procedure described here for handling retainage in Total Office Manager will not only help you track who owes you for retention, but also track how much they owe.
 In addition, it helps to track the retention on your books as an asset until the customer pays the balance.

 How Job Retainage Affects Financial Reports